Rank Math AI Link Genius Review 2026: Worth It?

 Sites that block bots (Perplexity, ChatGPT, Claude, Instagram) show up as 403 errors.
 There’s no way to auto-exclude specific domains from the audit.
 You have to manually mark each one as safe.
 On a site with thousands of external links, this gets tedious fast.

-2. Content AI credit consumption is opaque
+2. Content AI usage is hard to budget

 3. No WP-CLI integration